vishaldevani11/ai-studio/GETTING_STARTED.md

-# Getting Started Guide
+# AI-app Backend Getting Started Guide

-This guide will help you set up and run the SaaS Backend Boilerplate locally.
+This guide will help you set up and run the AI-app Backend locally.

 ## 🚀 Quick Start